githubpro101/newreport/README.md

 original sourcecode: https://github.com/keithgalli/generate-analytics-report
 you can get original files in zip folder there

-use newreport3.py as your master template as the basis for your future project or edit. (this is what shown in the video with errors fixed)
+newreport5.1.py is modification with error fixed (date, file location) (this is what shown in the video with errors fixed) However when you redo it file location will change. so rewatch the original video in the place.

 * I modified helper.py from original to get dynamic data ** I fixed date modification error